 POLLENATOR RESERVE

-DESTROYERS OF WORLDS:
+DESTROYERS OF THE EARTH:

 The lawnmower may be the greatest single threat to life on Earth; a weapon of mass destruction.

 Bees, wasps, hornets, butterflies, gnats, moths, lightning bugs, dragonflies, grasshoppers, crickets, lady bugs, spiders, and many other insects can control one another's populations in a field of wild grasses and "weeds".
 Their humble presence, and the wild grasses and ground cover plants they live within, could restore the Earth's temperature, water cycles, and weather patterns.
 Our farms need at least 10% of their area reserved for pollenators, but this is not currently given much thought.
 Without pollenators, we would all starve to death.
+Plants thrive on carbon dioxide, and use it to produce wood (from the carbon) and give off the extra oxygen molecule for us to breathe.
+Without carbon dioxide, we would all suffocate due to a lack of oxygen production from photosynthesis.
+The more green plant life, the better.

 Lawn mowing, both private and industrial, has been progressively destroying the grasses and forests, often adding harmful chemicals to the environment, poisoning streams and rivers, and wiping-out the habitats of the pollenating insects.
 Their emissions directly contribute to atmospheric pollution, and they are noisy.
 You can hear them busily destroying the surface of the Earth on most every sunny day, breaking the peace and tranquility of every weekend afternoon.
 This activity seems to have begun with the "fine-trimmed lawns" seen at various garden estates in Europe, and became fashionable throughout the world as mechanical equipment became mass-produced during the 1950's.
 This habitat-destroying activity has been going on for just over 50 years, and now we are reaping the results of their use in a variety of ways.
 Areas taken over by golf courses, campuses, and large estates that may otherwise have enabled tall grasses and trees to flourish have become sterile, dead-zones, strangling the Earth.
 Just stop cutting the grasses, and the Earth and its atmosphere will heal.